Calvin and Hobbes by Bill Watterson for October 04, 1993

 12. Missing large

-koalaperson about 1 year ago
+koalaperson over 1 year ago

 If the only things Susie appreciates are books, she’d better be prepared to be as much of a loner as Calvin.
 She ain’t gonna do well once she reaches middle school.
 Even introverts need a few friends!